lilJuan4168/EnglishSpeakingBOT/README.md

 * pip install openai
 * pip install gTTS

 Take in account the program is tested in ubuntu-debian distro like.
-The performance in redhat and archlinux distros are not tested.
+The performance in other distros are not tested.